KAP Games (KAP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KAP Games Historical Price

-According to the latest data gathered on KAP Games live price page, the current price of KAP Games is 0.00085854USD.
-The circulating supply of KAP Games(KAP) is 127.13M KAP , giving it a market capitalization of $109.11K.
+According to the latest data gathered on KAP Games live price page, the current price of KAP Games is 0.00085844USD.
+The circulating supply of KAP Games(KAP) is 127.13M KAP , giving it a market capitalization of $109.13K.

 The KAP Games Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KAP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.